Gatesville, Texas

 Gatesville is a city in and the county seat of Coryell County, Texas, United States.
 Its population was 16,135 at the 2020 census.
 The city has five of the nine prisons and state jails for women operated by the Texas Department of Criminal Justice.
-One of the facilities, the Mountain View Unit, has the state's death row for women.
+The Patrick O'Daniel Unit (formerly Mountain View Unit), has the state's death row for women.

-Gatesville is part of the Killeen–Temple–Fort Hood metropolitan statistical area.
+Gatesville is part of the Killeen–Temple–Fort Hood (formerly Fort Cavazos) metropolitan statistical area.